seraogianluca/k-means-mapreduce/README.md

-# The K-means Clustering Algorithm in Hadoop MapReduce
+# The K-means Clustering Algorithm

 ## Table of Contents
 1) [Introduction](#1-introduction)